KennethYoel/JottrDemo/README.md

 - Page List
 - Editor

 The *collection* allows access to your texts and it is divided into sections.
-Such as *recent* which contains your written work from the past seven days, and *trash* where any deleted content will be held for only thirty days which at that point it is permanently deleted.
+Such as *entirety* the name says it all, *recent* which contains your written work from the past seven days, and *trash* where any deleted content will be held for thirty days which at that point it is permanently deleted.

-The *collection list* is where all your and the AI co-writer written texts inhabit.
+The *collection list* is where all your and the AI co-writer written texts lives.

 And the *editor* where all the magic happens.